personal-ai/whitepaper/README.md

 ## Abstract

 There is a clear market need for an AI extension of an individual’s memory either for productivity, performance, peace of mind, or simply contribution to their loved ones or societies.
+Personal AI provides the tools for building that AI, as well as sharing that AI with the people around you.

 ## Introduction